OligoGeneticDiseases/gen-toolbox/README.md

 The statistical analysis component of this pipeline is implemented in a comprehensive Jupyter notebook located at `extras/stats-notebook.ipynb`.
 This notebook contains:

-- **Monte Carlo Permutation Analysis:** Statistical methods for variant burden analysis
+- **Frequency Table Processing:** Analysis of variant burden summary stats analysis
-- **Frequency Table Processing:** Analysis of variant frequency distributions
+- **Monte Carlo Permutation Analysis:** Simulating random gene pathways for variant burden analysis
-- **Oligogenic Interaction Models:** Statistical approaches for detecting complex inheritance patterns
+- **Oligogenic Interaction Models:** Logistic regression for detecting burden patterns in the simulations
 - **Visualization Tools:** Plots and charts for interpreting results
 - **Result Interpretation:** Methods for evaluating statistical significance